CS-33-Gesture-Recognition/Capstone/README.md

 ## Testing/End User Program

 Run ```python UI/endUserUi.py``` to start the testing program.
-Click the capture button in order to collect a testing image and display it in the GUI.
+Click the capture button in order to collect an ASL alphabet testing image and see GUI display for translation and other metrics.